chase-moskal/renraku/README.md

   }
   ```
 - on the ***clientside,*** we use renraku `apiClient` to generate topic api client objects.
-  for each topic, we generate an "shapeshifter" api client object, which is *actually an impostor* pretending to be a topic implementation.. their methods secretly make api calls, but the frontend is none the wiser!
+  for each topic, we generate a "shapeshifter" api client object, which is *actually an impostor* pretending to be a topic implementation.. their methods secretly make api calls, but the frontend is none the wiser!
   ```ts
   import {UserTopic} from "./business.js" import {Shape} from "renraku/dist/interfaces.js"